 D.C.
 Apartment Living for Any Lifestyle

-You need the right place to call home if you want to make the most of the D.C. area, and the team at DARO Apartments can help you.
+You need the right place to call home if you want to make the most of the D.C. area, and our team can help you.
 We have multiple apartment buildings throughout some of the best neighborhoods in D.C., and the walking trails covered in this guide are conveniently located for our residents.

-Want to learn more about the benefits of living in a DARO Apartment?
+Want to learn more about the benefits of living in one of our communities?
 Then contact us today to set up a tour and talk more about our facilities.
-We offer great apartments for D.C. residents, and all our locations are near great amenities such as walking trails and more.
+We offer great apartments for D.C. residents, and all our locations are near great amenities such as walking trails and more.our